kartik2112/Silatra/README.md

 ### SilatraPythonModuleBuilder

 Open terminal here and install this module using command: ``python3 setup.py install``.
 This installs the silatra_cpp module used for segmentation.
+This is used for faster skin segmentation.
+It has the same morphology operations as the python code but uses RGB+YUV Colour Models for skin segmentation.
+To be fast, it is implemented completely in C++ with Python Wrapper.
+If you want to use this silatra_cpp module, you need to modify the code in appropriate places.

 ### Utilities